ehne/graphX/README.md

 g.add_edge("b", "D", 0)
 ```

-whilst this might initially look quite gross, it is better to be explicit than implicit.
+whilst this might initially look quite yucky, it is better to be explicit than implicit.
 And from my experience, having the same two nodes connected by more than one edge is rarely used.

 ---